-OVERVIEW: This funder is passionate about disease funding, and has a wide range of research interests, from rare genetic conditions to cardiovascular diseases, cancer and more.
+OVERVIEW: This funder is passionate about disease funding, and has a wide range of research interests, from rare genetic conditions to cardiovascular diseases, cancer, and more.
 It has a global funding reach and donates millions of dollars each year, as well as products and skills.

-PROFILE: Genzyme (a fully owned subsidiary of Sanofi) was founded in Boston in 1981, and has become one of the largest biotech companies in the world.
-The company is located in Cambridge, MA, which is home to several top universities, teaching hospitals and a thriving biotech community of which Genzyme is a part.
-But the company operates in all regions of the globe.
-It’s known for having expertise in rare lysosomal storage disorders, but has expanded to other disease areas like multiple sclerosis and thyroid cancer.
+PROFILE: Sanofi Genzyme (a fully owned subsidiary of Sanofi) was founded in Boston in 1981, and has become one of the largest biotech companies in the world.
+The company is located in Cambridge, MA, which is home to several top universities, teaching hospitals and a thriving biotech community of which Sanofi Genzyme is a part.
+This biotech funder contributes to philanthropy through in-kind donations and volunteerism with direct financial support.
+Its main areas of focus are Rare Diseases, Multiple Sclerosis, Immunology, and Oncology.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).